sn0w12/ComfyUIHelper/README.md

 ## Wait for ComfyUI to Load

-You can also use `UiHelper` to wait for ComfyUI to load:
+You can use `UiHelper` to wait for ComfyUI to load:

 ```js
 await uiHelper.waitForComfy();